 What I just described was a very simple key word search and there are all sorts of ways to do specific kinds of key word searches that narrow or broaden the results.
 There are just too many ways to describe how to do keyword searches in an introduction to patent searching.
 There’s another way to do a search called a classification search which can be used to narrow down relevant patents.

-In our example, there’s a classification for “food and beverage apparatus” which is class 99, which is a really broad classification, so the patent office gives devices subclassifications.
-There’s a subclassification for food and beverage apparatus that separate one internal portion from another, which is what our device does and this is class 99, subclass 538.
+In our example, there’s a classification for “food and beverage apparatus” which is class 99, which is a really broad classification.
+So the patent offices gives devices subclassifications.
+And there’s a sub-classification for food and beverage apparatus that separate one internal portion from another, which is what our device does, and this is class 99, subclass 538.
 But you also have to be careful about figuring out what class your device is in because it could be listed in class 99 for food and beverage apparatus but there’s also class 30 which is the classification for cutlery.
-The patent classifier might put this avocado slicer in class 30 so you probably want to search multiple classes that your invention could fit into.
+The patent classifier might put this avocado in class 30 so you probably want to search multiple classes that your invention could fit into.
 You can get a list of all patents in a certain class and subclass, and then you can use a keyword search to narrow it down even more.

 The last thing I’m going to suggest you do is what is called backwards and forward searching the relevant patents.
-When you do a Google patent search and click on one of the patents, scroll to the bottom of that patent and you’ll see a heading called “patent citations” and these are references that the inventor or examiner thought were similar enough to his or her patent that the inventor legally had to disclose to the patent office.
+When you do a Google patent search and click on one of the patents, scroll to the bottom of that patent and you’ll see a heading called “Patent Citations” and these are references that the inventor thought were similar enough to his or her invention that the inventor legally had to disclose it to the Patent Office.
 Since the inventor thought that these patents were similar to his patent, the same patents might also be similar to your invention, so it’s worth taking a look at those citations.
-This is called a backward citation search.
+This is called a backward citationn search.

-Then after you do that, take a look again at the bottom of the patent and you’ll see a heading that says “referenced by” and these are patent applications that came AFTER the patent you’re looking at.
-Three later applications referenced this patent because the inventor thought that this patent was relevant to their own invention.
+Then after you do that, take a look again at the bottom of the patent and you’ll see a heading that says “Referenced By” and these are patent applications that came AFTER the patent you’re looking at.
+These later applications referenced this patent because the inventor thought that this patent was relevant to their own invention.
 You should take a look at these too because these will be more recent patents that could be related to your invention.
 This type of search is called a forward citation search.

 To sum up, the three ways that I like to do my patent searches are keyword searches, classification searches, and forward and backward citation searches.
 I barely scratched the surface of how to do a proper patent search, but at least it’s a starting point on how you can do a very basic one, and if you find something nearly identical to your invention, you can cut your losses and not go forward with your application.
 If you’d like a professional patent search and patentability opinion, I do offer those services through Diament Patent Law.

 One thing that is very important is that the type of patent search I described is to determine the likelihood that you will receive a patent on your invention.
-This type of search is not for figuring out whether you are infringing someone else’s patent, where you’d have to do a non-infringement search and a freedom to operate opinion.
-You can actually get a patent on your new device but at the same time be infringing someone else’s patent and get sued, even though you have patent.
+This type of search is NOT for figuring out whether you are infringing someone else’s patent, where you’d have to do a non-infringement search and a freedom to operate opinion.
+You can actually get a patent on your new device but at the same time be infringing someone else’s patent, and get sued, even though you have patent!
 I’ll go over non-infringement searches in a later episode after I talk about the claims of an invention.
-I’m Adam Diament of Diament Patent law, and until next time, keep on inventing.